bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

   :scale: 80 %
   :align: center

-  Figure 1.6: Regular module structure
+  Figure 1.6: Regular module inputs and outputs

 The diagram below represents the dataflow in the regular module.